ABRGI/nelson-user-management-service/readme.md

 Alternately, to debug the code on vscode, a vs launch.json has been included.
 Update the AWS credentials and any other environment variables as required to use this.

+The postman test set has been included in the source folder

 ## Disable cors on chrome
 When accessing the api through proxy, you may run into cors issues.
 Follow steps below to overcome
 * Run chrome with flag --disable-web-security